diego0630/Assignment_1/README.md

 * main.py

 ## Comments:
 * There are a few missed error handlings.
 Some of the inputs may accept periods or commas or any similar characters.
-A fix would be to use isAlpha() when applicable.
+A fix would be to use isAlpha()/isNumeric() when applicable.
 * Not enough comments were added due to time constraints.

 ## References